PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.

 Saint Denis, retable of Saint Denis by

-- Saint Denis's head in his hands: Decapitation is difficult and executioners might make a number of tries before the head was actually severed.
+- Saint Denis's head in his hands: Decapitation is difficult and executioners might try a number of times before the head was actually severed

 - The spot where Denis is said to have collapsed was a Gallo-Roman cemetery: